jason-neal/ObservationTools/docs/source/rv.rst

 ===============

 The ``rv.py`` script allows you to perform radial velocity (rv) calculations and create radial velocity plots to aid in planning of radial velocity observations.
+The radial velocity calculations are handled by an :ref:`RV <rvclass>` class, while a :ref:`JulianDate <juliandateclass>` class is used to handle date/time conversions.

 Parameter file
 ==============